-Another staple dish that I can easily do without a recipe is Cannelloni.
-It’s a classic of Italian cooking and it’s really not that difficult to do.
-I’ll show you.
+Another staple dish that I can easily do without a recipe is Spinach and Ricotta Cannelloni.
+It's a classic of Italian cuisine and it's really not that difficult to make.
+I'll show you.

 The filling for Cannelloni is the same as for classic Ravioli: Spinach and Ricotta.
 But as for Ravioli, you can also stuff the Cannelloni with whichever filling you'd like.
 But as mentioned before, the classic is the easiest and favorite choice for me.
 You cannot go wrong.

-If you follow this blog you know that I LOVE fresh pasta and I’d choose fresh pasta over storebought any time.
-But in this case I have to be honest.
-Using fresh pasta for Cannelloni or Lasagne is messy and complicated.
+If you follow this blog you know that I LOVE fresh pasta and I'd choose fresh pasta over storebought any time.
+But in this case, I have to be honest.
+Using fresh pasta for Cannelloni or Lasagne is not worth it in my opinion.